GirlKat17/KATRAM975_BCL2302_GrOwen_Katlego_Ramoroa_DWA18FinalCapstone/README.md

 # Podcast App 🎧

 This is a React-based Podcast Application that allows users to browse through a collection of podcasts, view details about individual shows, listen to episodes, and add their favorite episodes to their favorites list.
-The application utilizes React Hooks, external APIs for fetching show data, and Supabase for user authentication and storing favorite episodes.
+The application utilizes React Hooks, external APIs for fetching show data, and storing favorite episodes.

 ## Features 🚀